coveooss/gotemplate/docs/functions_long.md

 Returns the boolean negation of its single argument. not(not(arg reflect.Value) bool

-logs a message using NOTICE as log level (3). notice(args ...interface{}) string
+Logs a message using NOTICE as log level (3). notice(args ...interface{}) string

-logs a message with format using NOTICE as log level (3). noticef(format string, args ...interface{}) string
+Logs a message with format using NOTICE as log level (3). noticef(format string, args ...interface{}) string

 The current date/time.
 Use this in conjunction with other date functions.